-Serious incidents are recorded in the incident book which is kept in the Headmistresses office.
+Serious incidents are recorded in the incident book which is kept in a password protected .
 This includes:

 - Incidents which result in personal injury. - Loss, damage or theft of property.

 These incidents are ones which may give rise to disciplinary or legal action or become a matter of public interest (for example confrontational incidents, absconding etc).